 During your appointment, your doctor will ask you about the onset and timing of your symptoms, in order to distinguish orthopnea from another type of breathing difficulty.
 They will also ask you to describe the severity of your orthopnea; for example, they may ask how many pillows you need to use to feel relief.
 If you haven’t yet been diagnosed with a related underlying condition, your doctor may order additional tests, such as a chest X-ray, electrocardiogram, echocardiogram, pulmonary function test, or blood test, to evaluate for potential causes.

 Treatments for orthopnea are focused on minimizing symptoms and treating the underlying cause.
 Specific treatments for orthopnea include pillow positioning, supplemental oxygen, and medication.
 Depending on the severity of the underlying condition, doctors may prescribe lifestyle changes, medications, medical devices, or surgery.

-Propping yourself up with a pillow can help you breathe better by reducing pressure on the lungs and heart.
+Propping yourself up with a pillow can help you breathe better by reducing fluid migration to the upper body.
 You can also use an adjustable mattress to raise the head of the bed, or foam wedges underneath the mattress.

 A number of medications may be prescribed to improve orthopnea symptoms, including drugs that strengthen the heart, improve blood flow, or prevent fluid buildup or inflammation in the lungs.
 For example, if you have orthopnea due to heart failure, your doctor may prescribe diuretics, angiotensin-converting enzyme inhibitors, or beta-blockers .
 If your orthopnea is a symptom of COPD, your doctor may prescribe bronchodilators or inhaled steroids .